webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

     - System functionality
     - User classes
     - User interface requirements
-- Capacity Planning Per-user Licensing
+- Capacity Planning: _Per-user Licensing_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/licensing>
   - **One license per user** that consumes the software or service.
-- Capacity Planning Socket-based Licensing
+- Capacity Planning: _Socket-based Licensing_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/licensing>
   - **One license per CPU** that attaches to the **socket of a motherboard**, regardless of the number of cores the CPU might contain.
-- Capacity Planning Volume-based Licensing
+- Capacity Planning: _Volume-based Licensing_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/licensing>
   - **One license** that permits a **specified number of installations**, for example, installation of the software on up to 100 computers.
-- Capacity Planning Core-based Licensing
+- Capacity Planning: _Core-based Licensing_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/licensing>
   - **One license per core** in a **CPU** in a server.
-- Capacity Planning Subscription Licensing
+- Capacity Planning: _Subscription Licensing_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/licensing>
   - Pay on a **periodic basis (e.g., daily, monthly, yearly)** with potentially easier upgrades and better support.
-- Capacity Planning User Density
+- Capacity Planning: _User Density_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/user-density>
   - User density refers to the number of **concurrent connections to cloud services** that maintain an acceptable level of **performance**.
     - High concurrent users can lead to capacity challenges.
     - The number of users accessing the cloud environment at a given time.
     - Used to determine the required amount of resources and performance capacity.
-- Capacity Planning System Load
+- Capacity Planning: _System Load_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/system-load>
   - The system load is a measure of how **busy** the system’s central processing unit (**CPU**) is over a period of **time**.
     - While there are usually counters for CPU utilization itself, the system load is better measured by using **CPU queue length**.
 That value tracks processes currently being run by the CPU as well as those that are awaiting the CPU’s attention (queued up).
-- Capacity Planning Trend Analysis
+- Capacity Planning: _Trend Analysis_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/trend-analysis-2>
   - The process of **detecting patterns** within a **dataset** over time, and using those patterns to make **predictions** about future events or better understand past events.
     - Studying historical data to identify patterns and predict future trends in resource usage, performance, and costs.